Mid-South ACT History

 In December of 1998, The Center established ties with the University of Memphis Foundation as a not-for-profit organization.
 At this time we changed the name of the center to the Mid-South Access Center for Technology (ACT).
 The ACT has a board comprised of members of various community organizations, parents, and persons with disabilities.
 Many of the advisory board members have expertise in the areas of assistive technology and services to individuals with disabilities.
 Most of the Advisory Board members are involved with agencies with whom we have established collaborative agreements.
 ACT became a member of the Alliance for Technology Access (ATA) on July 1, 1999.
 This membership will allow ACT to receive and disseminate information to 48 other nationally recognized sites and to over 70 vendors who collaborate with these sites.
 Mid-South ACT is the first ATA site associated with a university; thus, we are in a unique situation for research and development activities and dissemination.
 We were awarded year 3 of a $35,000 grant by the Tennessee Department of Education to assist in establishing a regional Assistive Technology Center.
-We currently have contracts with the Tennessee's Early Intervention System (T.E.I.S.), the State Department of Vocational Rehabilitation, and are Waiver Provider for the Members of the Class-Action law suit.
+We currently have contracts with Tennessee's Early Intervention System (T.E.I.S.), the State Department of Vocational Rehabilitation, and are Waiver Provider for the Members of the Class-Action lawsuit.

-Mid-South ACT is not only involved with teacher and service provider education, but offers direct services to persons with disabilities.
+Since 2003, under the direction of Dr. Lavonnie Perry Claybon, Mid-South ACT continues to provide not only involved with teacher and service provider education, but offers direct services to persons with disabilities.
 Professionals at the Mid-South ACT conduct evaluations/assessments and facilitate training.
 Professionals have expertise in areas such as: vision, assistive technology, literacy, early intervention, counseling, and augmentative communication, seating and positioning.

 Mid-South ACT has moved to a new location within the College of Education.
 They are now a division of the Center for Rehabilitation and Employment Research (CRER) and are housed in Patterson Hall on the campus of The University of Memphis.
 The space is adequate and allows for an instructional lab, evaluation lab, staff offices and observation rooms for one-on-one training and evaluations.
 The CRER services includes vocational evaluations, psychological evaluations and assistive technology evaluations.